jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**July 14, 2024**_
+Reinforcement learning is not used in the pre-training of these LLMs, but is used in the fune-tuning / application layers.

 _**July 13, 2024**_
 Learning about bidirectional models and their difference with autoregressive models.